007chiragshah/tucana/Design_Considerations.md

 2. **Rancher**:
-- We are using Rancher in our infra for creating and managing the kubernetes cluster of one master node, three worker nodes, and one load balancer.
+- Central Hub uses Rancher in our infra for creating and managing the kubernetes cluster of one master node, three worker nodes, and one load balancer.
 - We used Rancher in our infra for kubernetes cluster because of it's user friendly interface, ability to handle multi-cluster environment, ease of use and simplified application deployement making it ideal choice for our infrastructure.

 3. **Kubernetes Cluster**:
-- We are using kubernetes cluster of one controlplane node, three worker nodes, and one load balancer node, for deploying and managing our different centralhub application with high reliability and availability    with seamless deployment and management of the application.
+- Central Hub uses kubernetes cluster of one controlplane node, three worker nodes, and one load balancer node, for deploying and managing our different centralhub application with high reliability and availability    with seamless deployment and management of the application.
 - We used kubernetes as a orchastration tool as it's provides features like multi-node support, High availability, advance orchastration features like canary deployment and rolling updates etc, resource efficiency, ease to scale the application etc.

 4. **Ansible**:
-- We are using ansible for the automation and deploying our whole infrastructure on multiple nodes by deviding into five main task, which further broken down to smaller sub-task, where all the tasks are consist of simple yaml files.
+- Central Hub uses ansible for the automation and deploying our whole infrastructure on multiple nodes by deviding into five main task, which further broken down to smaller sub-task, where all the tasks are consist of simple yaml files.
 - We used ansible for automation in our infra as it is a powerful agentless automation tool means it doesn't required to installation on the target machines so it's reduce its complexity also it uses a simple yaml file consist of different tasks.
 It simplifies automation with its modular structure where task, variable and value are in seperate files which provides easy management and reusability.
 It is defining